 Each year, the study boards process and provide input for adjusting the programmes' action plans in connection with the processing of a data package with key figures for the study board's programmes.
 In years where programme evaluation or quality reporting is carried out, the study board processes the action plan and data package together with a draft evaluation report(s)/quality report(s).
 Next, the study board must ensure implementation of the initiatives in the action plan for which the study board is responsible.

-Løbende kvalitetsopfølgning
+Ongoing quality monitoring

 In addition to the above tasks in connection with the annual quality review, the study board is also responsible for contributing to the ongoing quality work.
 This consists of collecting, processing and following up on information about various aspects of the quality of the programmes during each year.
 This includes following up on evaluations with students and the development of study programmes.
-The table below provides an overview of the tasks that the study board has in connection with the quality system processes under the individual quality assurance programmes. quality system processes under the individual quality areas.
+The figure below provides an overview of the main quality areas of which the tasks are explainaned in the corresponding table describing the tasks that the study board has in connection with the quality system processes under the individual quality assurance programmes. quality system processes under the individual quality areas.

 You can read more about the individual processes and the role of the study boards in these in the procedures linked to in the table.